Alif108/Artificial_Intelligence/ReadME.md

+This repository containts several basic Artificial Intelligence problems and their solutions.
-This repository contains the offlines (assignments) I did in my CSE_318 (Artificial Intelligence) course in BUET Level-3, Term-2.
+It includes the offlines (assignments) I did in my CSE_318 (Artificial Intelligence) course in BUET Level-3, Term-2.